5/15/2025

 Chief Executive Officer

 Sure.
-So Joe, always a pleasure connecting in a more civilized hour.
+So, Joe, always a pleasure connecting in a more civilized hour.
 So apologies for changing as we were traveling.
-So I think first two questions just in terms of kind of planned regulatory interactions.
-I think what we're, again, right, this is still relatively hot off the press.
-Very exciting data.
-I think we're fortunate to have already some of the top KOLs in the loop to begin with on the DFO study and obviously an ongoing conversation with folks with the DHA because they're a crucial partner.
-And so I think when we think about it, we're seeing basically a breakthrough win in DFO and targeting staff with phage and that opens up multiple indications.
+So I think first your question, just in terms of kind of planned regulatory interactions, I think what we're, again, right, this is still relatively hot off the press, very exciting data.
+I think we're fortunate to have already some of the top KOLs in the loop to begin with on the DFO study. and obviously an ongoing conversation with folks at the DAJ because they're a crucial partner.
+And so I think when we think about it, we're seeing basically a breakthrough win in DFO and targeting staff orders with SAGE, and that opens up multiple indications.
 I think specifically in DFOs, we think about next steps.
-We are gearing up to discuss with the regulatory agencies later this year.
-And again, right, this is an option for breakthrough designation and orphan designation.
-So there's quite a few exciting levers that we can pull.
-So that's now in the works.
-And hopefully as we make progress, we can update.
-But I think also some of the dialogue that we're having because people are excited because things should be working in a great unmet need.
-And of course, the Navy sort of eyeing wound care, but basically going after staff or it also opens up, you know, prosthetic joint infections, some skin infections, right.
+We are gearing up to discuss with the regulatory agencies later this year. and again right this is an option for breakthrough designation and orphan designation so there's quite a few exciting levers that we can pull so that's now in the works and hopefully as we make progress we can update um but i think also some of the dialogue that we're having because people are excited because things should be working in a great unmet need and of course the navy sort of eyeing wound care, but basically going after staph aureus also opens up, you know, prosthetic joint infections, some skin infections, right?
 So there's a lot to think about.
 Again, we can't, you know, we don't want to bite more than we can chew.
-So I think first we're focusing on the DFO program and potentially kind of looking at DFO, DFI, having these interactions with the FDA, talking to the partners.
-And then as we make progress, kind of think about how we expand the program beyond that.
+So I think first we're focusing on the DFO program and potentially kind of looking at DSO, DSI, having these interactions with the FDA, talking to the partners, and as we're in progress, kind of think about how we expand the program beyond that.

 speaker

 No, that sounds great.
 I appreciate that.
-And then maybe just a little more because you talked about, you know, the KOLs around the program.
+And then maybe just a little more, because you talked about the KOLs around the program.
 Again, since the data, can you talk about any further expansion beyond the lead KOLs on the data with regard to physician interest and overall an interest in participating in the next steps?

 speaker